KelvinWu31/Study/README.md

 - [x] Custom made CSS Navigation Bar with dropdown buttons for mutiple subpages
 - [x] Customized CSS page
 - [x] Typical HTML subpages that are linked together
+- [x] Employs the use of Statc HTML pages, where the information doesn't change.